Beddgelert Forest, near Beddgelert

 Enjoy the wildflower display in the meadows in spring and summer.

-The diverse plant life at Cors Bordeilio supports a range of insects, which in turn attract large numbers of wetland birds.
+The diverse plant life at Cors Bodeilio supports a range of insects, which in turn attract large numbers of wetland birds.

 The fly orchid takes the prize here.
 It’s an extremely rare orchid in Wales – with an even rarer yellow form found here.